my system

 Gustard A18

 Oh.
 Gee.
 A commercial DAC.
 Yep.
 I was able to a snatch a used one.
 An offering I couldn't resist.
+I know the DAC is a bit dated by now.

 Here's the ASR review

-Measurements look really nice.
+Measurements looked really nice.
 Beside that it also sounds nice.
 Gustards are known for powerful and natural sound.
 The A18 comes with a native balanced architecture and also combines the two DACs on the excellent AKM 4499 chip.
 It comes with Accusilicon clocks asf.
 Here's a nice review.

 For commercial off-the-shelf products, I figured, there's a rather generic tweakers list that never disappoints - if getting applied properly.